nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `done INDEX`

-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed All Tasks list.
 * The index must be a positive integer 1, 2, 3, …​
 * Index must be available on the list else an error will be thrown